SurajMDurgad/SurajMDurgad/README.md

 # 💫 About Me:
 🚀 Senior React Native Developer with 8+ years in mobile development<br/>
+🤝 Built Creso Partner and Investor apps from scratch<br/>
 📱 Led Quizizz app development, scaling to 100K -> 2M MAU and 500K -> 30M+ downloads<br/>
 🏍️ Built Royal Brothers bike rental app from scratch to 100K+ downloads<br/>
 📊 Creator of RAM Meter with 50K+ downloads<br/>